noonesthere/daily-observation/README.md

 usage data for investigation for finding dependencies or other interesting thoughts...

-This simple application just manage owner
-Manage configs content simple step:
- * Add questions with different params e.g
+ Before start  you should add couple questions with different params e.g

  ###### checkbox did or not